abdolence/slack-morphism/site/docs/docs/getting-started.md

 ![sbt-example-command](https://slack.abdolence.dev/img/sample-bot-features.png)

 ## Start with Akka HTTP
-The template is using Slack-Morphism with Akka HTTP and class scala Futures.
+The template is using Slack-Morphism with Akka HTTP and classic scala Futures.

 ```
 sbt new abdolence/slack-morphism-akka-http.g8